 It is believed that God Kataragama resided at Vedihitikanda which is about 3 km from Kataragama.
-Shrine with a Bo-tree, where the God resided is located on top of a mountain.
-Even though the climbing is hard, it is one of the most venerated places in southern Sri Lanka.
+A shrine with a Bo-tree, where God resided is located on top of a mountain.
+Even though climbing is hard, it is one of the most venerated places in southern Sri Lanka.

 Annual Pada Yatra to Kataragama temple

-There are instances that devotees get sick and injured none of these are the reasons for stopping the holy march.
+There are instances when devotees get sick and injured none of these are the reasons for stopping the holy march.
 Some people make the journey repeatedly every year.
-It is the custom that entire family to take part in the pilgrimage.
+It is the custom that the entire family to take part in the pilgrimage.

 How to travel to Kataragama

-Can we travel by train to Katargama temple?
+Can we travel by train to the Kataragama temple?

-The travellers who start the journey from Kandy or Nuwara Eliya (in the mountains), can to take a Katargama bound direct bus from both cities.
-If the travellers start their journey from the west coast or southern Sri Lanka the best option is to take the Katargama bound buses that start the journey from Katargama.
+The travellers who start the journey from Kandy or Nuwara Eliya (in the mountains), canto take a Katargama-bound direct bus from both cities.
+If the travellers start their journey from the west coast or southern Sri Lanka the best option is to take the Katargama-bound buses that start the journey from Kataragama.

-A private taxi with a local driver is the best way to travel in the island.
-Even though it is bit expensive compared public transport methods such as buses and trains, the travellers can save a lot of time while having a leisurely comfortable tour in Sri Lanka.
+A private taxi with a local driver is the best way to travel in Sri Lanka.
+Even though it is a bit expensive compared to public transport methods such as buses and trains, travellers can save a lot of time while having a leisurely comfortable tour in Sri Lanka.
 The taxis can be obtained in any part of the island.
 The average cost for an air-conditioned taxi is 60 LKR per kilometre.